Contrast-Security-OSS/docs/content/admin/org_settings/integrations/BugtrackersOverview.md

 tags: "Admin organization settings integrations bugtracker overview" -->

-Contrast can connect to bugtrackers in order to streamline the remediation process.
-Individual or groups of discovered vulnerabilities can be sent directly to a configured bugtracker so that development groups may implement a fix.

-## Support

-Contrast supports integrations with:
+Streamline the remediation process for vulnerabilities by sending details directly from Contrast to a configured bugtracker.
+Contrast supports integrations with the following services.

 * Mozilla Bugzilla
 * Atlassian JIRA
 * Visual Studio Team Services/Team Foundation Services (VSTS/TFS)
 * Serena Business Manager

+For more information about the configuration process for each bugtracker, use the quicklinks to go to the appropriate [articles](admin-orgintegrations.html).

-## Exporting findings
+## Export findings

 ### Vulnerabilities